blblack/tofurkey/README.md

 servers, and either do so at a time that is not close to a half-interval boundary, or restart the daemons shortly afterwards to be sure one doesn't remain out of sync due to timing boundary issues.
-You can observe the halfinterval timing from the stderr output of the daemon, and it should be happening when `unix_time modulo (interval/2) == 2`.
+You can observe the half-interval timing from the stderr output of the daemon, and it should be happening when `unix_time modulo (interval/2) == 2`.

 ## Operational details about timing